 The God of Highschool is the second Korean adaptation after Tower of God that is unlike anything we’ve seen before, because it’s from Korea.
 It really stands out from all other anime that came out so far by being exactly like every other anime that came out so far...
 Seriously now, anyone who thought we entered a new era for anime, because manhwa will be the new fad after isekai, was an idiot.
-There is nothing that sets apart the plot of God of Highschool from Baki the Grappler, or Kengan Ashura, or any other show that is just about teenagers fighting each other.
+There is nothing that sets this anime apart from Baki the Grappler, or Kengan Ashura, or any other show that is just about teenagers fighting each other.

 -The protagonist says he doesn’t want to borrow powers from others and wants to instead get stronger on his own.
-How nice of you to say that after eating a devil fruit that gave you a power up.
+And then proceeds to get a cheap power up by eating a devil fruit and never points out his hypocrisy.

--One of the rivals has a haki-like aura that always makes his opponents faint, yet fails in the very first fight we see it being used.
+-One of the rivals has a haki-like aura that always causes his opponents to faint, yet fails in the very first fight we see it being used.
 So we feel nothing over its failure.

 Even the action part, the highlight of the show, is far from the best thing ever.

 -There is a power scouter of sorts that measures one’s endurance and battle power.
 Those numbers never play a role in the fights, because if they did there would be no point in the fighting.
 They would just declare the winner based on the bigger number.
 Thus the numbers are useless and every victory comes down to ‘because plot said so’.